The Entrance to the Grand Canal, Venice by Canaletto

 “The Entrance to the Grand Canal, Venice” by Canaletto portrays the Rococo landscape of the entrance to the Grand Canal, Venice.
 The composition is a veduta, a word derived from the Italian for “view”, which means a highly detailed, large-scale painting of a cityscape or some other vista.

 This Canaletto is a typical example of the ‘vedute paintings’ popular with Grand Tour travellers of the 1700’s as a visual record of their travels.
 Canaletto was one of the more famous painters of city views or vedute, especially of Venice.
-During 1746 to 1756 he worked in England where he created many paintings of the sights of London.
+From 1746 to 1756 he worked in England where he created many paintings of the sights of London.
 He was highly successful in England and became famous thanks to the British merchant and connoisseur Joseph Smith who sold his large collection of Canaletto’s paintings to King George III in 1762.
 Canaletto’s paintings became highly prized as during the 18th century European monarchs vied for his grandest pictures.

 Many of Canaletto’s paintings can be found in museums across the world, depict highly detailed, usually large-scale paintings of Venetian other famous cityscapes or vistas.
 Examples include:

 The Entrance to the Grand Canal, Venice